This Post Is Sponsored By Cord Blood Registry! As Always, All Opinions Are My Own! Thank You For Supporting CityGirlGoneMom!

 The Day Has Finally Arrived

-We woke up so excited and quickly rushed out the door.
+We woke up so excited and quickly rushed out of the door.
 We couldn’t believe today was the day.
-We were going to welcome our third son to our family.
-Our sweet girl is going to have three brothers, and we couldn’t have been happier.
+Finally, we were going to welcome our third son to our family.
+Our sweet girl was going to have three brothers, and we couldn’t have been happier.

 When we checked into the hospital the nurses were so on top of things.
-They did a stellar job prepping me for the induction and started the pitocin right away.
+They did a stellar job prepping me for the induction and started the Pitocin right away.
 I’ve never gone into labor on my own, so I’ve always had to schedule an induction.
-The nurses knew we were banking our cord blood and cord tissue with Cord Blood Registy (CBR), so they gladly prepared the boxes for the post-birth collection.
+The nurses knew we were banking our cord blood and cord tissue with Cord Blood Registry (CBR), so they gladly prepared the boxes for the post-birth collection.

-Once the contractions kicked in, they offered me an epidural, and I happily obliged (sorry my ‘all natural’ friends).
+Once the contractions kicked in, they offered me an epidural, and I happily obliged (sorry my “all-natural” friends).
 My pain threshold is worse than a child’s.
 I scream and cry if I bump my arm.
 I am a total weakling and the first to admit it.
 So if I can have a child and feel the minimal, sign me up.

 This time around, however, it was a bit much.
 The epidural was so strong I couldn’t feel my legs.
 So much for pain management…I was temporarily paralyzed.
 At some point, I felt the head drop.
 I alerted the nurse, and they said I was ready to rock.
 They paged my doctor, and in she came.

 I looked at both of them like, “Hold on, people, Bobby is going to deliver this baby?”
 Ok, yes he’s a doctor, but a doctor of dental surgery.
 Not a doctor who delivers babies.
 That being said, I swallowed my fears, said okay, and allowed this wonderful man to welcome our last child into the world.

 Dr. Bobby was elated, I was cautiously optimistic and the doctor and nurses were ready to get this show on the road.
 But before this baby would enter the world, we had one slight problem….my legs were paralyzed.
 I couldn’t feel a thing.
 Which meant I couldn’t push.

-Before I knew it, a team of nurses marched in with a full length mirror on wheels the size of my front door.
-Once the super sized mirror was in position, I gazed ahead to see my husband, smiling from ear to ear, arms straight out as if he’s ready to catch the winning pass during his college football championship.
+Before I knew it, a team of nurses marched in with a full-length mirror on wheels the size of my front door.
+Once the super-sized mirror was in position, I gazed ahead to see my husband, smiling from ear to ear, arms straight out as if he’s ready to catch the winning pass during his college football championship.
 And then, I get a glimpse of what happens on the south end of the hospital bed.

 Is this really happening?
 Is this a joke?
 Did it just take a team of people to get my numb legs in the stirrups?
 It’s all pretty surreal.
 U2 is blasting in the background, and my OBGYN tells me she loves U2, and couldn’t believe I was delivering to one of her favorite bands.
-Rock and roll has always been present in the delivery room for the birth of my babies.
+Rock ‘n’ roll has always been present in the delivery room for the birth of my babies.

 “It’s a Beautiful Day” was playing when things got moving.
 In the mirror, I was now able to see what I didn’t want to see.
 That mirror was necessary to help guide the pushing.
-I tried my best to keep my eyes on the mirror and not my husbands face which had me hysterically laughing, looking like he was ready for that 40-yard pass.
+I tried my best to keep my eyes on the mirror and not my husband’s face which had me hysterically laughing, looking like he was ready for that 40-yard pass.

-After ten minutes of pushing, and a total of 4 pushes, out he came!
+After ten minutes of pushing, and a total of four pushes, out he came!
 After three deliveries, it becomes a little easier as you can imagine.
 So yes, I delivered him like a boss.
 Or should we let my football star husband take the credit?!
 Regardless, our baby was perfect.
 He was better than perfect, he was mine.
 Beautiful black hair like his daddy and full lips like, well, we are not sure who has those lips, but he does.

-It’s a Boy, a sweet boy may I add!
+It’s a boy, a sweet boy may I add!
 I couldn’t feel more blessed and the spirit of my grandparents was with me at that very moment.
 As I looked down at that beautiful little face, I thought “Oh gosh, what are we going to name this little fella?”

 Cord Blood Banking Done Right

 Meanwhile, as I lay there wondering what we’ll call this precious little pumpkin, there’s an amazing thing happening behind the scenes with CBR.
 Just like my past experiences with CBR, they made the cord blood and tissue collection effortless on my part.
-Just after the birth, and while baby was on my chest, the doctors and nurses collected the cord blood and tissue samples they needed, and I didn’t even realize it was happening.
+Just after the birth, and while my baby was on my chest, the doctors and nurses collected the cord blood and tissue samples they needed, and I didn’t even realize it was happening.

 While in the delivery room, the doctors and nurses prepared the collection kit, and it was delivered with me to my recovery room, where we made a quick phone call to the medical courier provided by CBR.
 The courier came directly to our hospital room for the pickup, safely delivered it to CBR’s lab and soon after our CBR representative called us to let us know that our kit had safely arrived and the cord blood and tissue were properly stored.
 It was as efficient as it was reassuring as we welcomed our baby into the world.

 Meet Brody Hudson Schaffer (a.k.a.
 Boss Baby Brody!)

 We chose Hudson as his middle name to represent New York City.
-September 17th was my grandfather Joe’s birthday, so we needed something to represent the big apple and Grandpa Joe.
+September 17 was my grandfather Joe’s birthday, so we needed something to represent the big apple and Grandpa Joe.
 Hudson was the perfect fit.

 The next day in the hospital was a great one.
 On that day, my three littles got to see him for the first time and give him a little present they each got to pick out.
 I cried with so much joy, the feelings were indescribable watching my three greet him and say how much they loved him.
 We were now a family of six, and it wasn’t just my baby, he was all of ours.

 My sister-in-law, who is also one of my closest friends, stepped in and went above and beyond to make this transition as smooth as possible.
 I am so blessed to have her as my family.
 She is the epitome of what being selfless is.
 I am so inspired by her generosity and love.

-Life as a family of 6!
+Life as a Family of Six!